 The following is a synopsis of federal regulations that pertain to the hunting of migratory game birds.
-Persons requiring more information should go to http://www.fws.gov/hunting/whatres.html, to find a complete version of 50 CFR Part 20, contact the U.S. Fish and Wildlife Service at 701-250-4418 or 701-255-0593, or a local national wildlife refuge office.
+Persons requiring more information should go to the U.S. Fish and Wildlife Service website at fws.gov, to find a complete version of 50 CFR Part 20, contact the U.S. Fish and Wildlife Service at 701-250-4418 or 701-255-0593, or a local national wildlife refuge office.